rsandb/file-version-manager/readme.txt

 == Changelog ==

+= 0.14.1 =
+* Added filter support for the file item render

 = 0.14.0 =
 * Updated Plugin Update Checker to 5.5
 * Added Simple History logging support for category adds, deletions, and updates